OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/nvidia_kai_scheduler.md

 KAI Scheduler does not enforce memory allocation limits or performs memory isolation between processes, so it's important that the running processes allocate the GPU memory up to the requested amount.
 For instance, vLLM workloads by default consume the 90% of the GPU memory, so you will limit this consumption using the `--gpu-memory-utilization` parameter with the corresponding memory fracton such as `--gpu-memory-utilization=0.5`.

-To test the GPU sharing feature of KAI Scheduler you can follow those steps:
+To test the GPU sharing feature of KAI Scheduler, follow these steps:

 1. Create a namespace for the scheduled workloads
     ```shell